Entropy solutions to macroscopic IPM: Existence of a solution for analytic graphs

 From now on we fix $\alpha\in(0,1)$ and a real analytic initial datum $\gamma_0:\T\rightarrow\R$.
 Clearly $\gamma_0$ can be extended to a holomorphic function defined on $U_{2\rho_0}$ for some $\rho_0>0$ small.

-Hence all (complex) derivatives are uniformly bounded on $U_{\rho_0}$, i.e. there exist a constant $C_0>0$ such that for instance
+Hence all (complex) derivatives are uniformly bounded on $U_{\rho_0}$, e.g. there exist a constant $C_0>0$ such that

-More generally, in the following $C_0>0$ always denotes a constant depending solely on the $L^\infty(U_{\rho_0})$-norm of a finite amount of derivatives of $\gamma_0$.
+More generally, in the following $C_0>0$ always denotes a constant depending solely on the $L^\infty(U_{\rho_0})$-norm of a fixed finite amount of derivatives of $\gamma_0$.
+(A detailed look at the proof reveals that the first five derivatives of $\gamma_0$ are sufficient.
+However, the precise number is not important.)
 In contrast $C>0$ usually denotes a constant not depending on $\gamma_0$.
 Both constants typically change from line to line.
 Also we point out that distinguishing $C_0$ from $C$ is not essential for the proof of Theorem \ref{thm:main}.

 For a pair $a=(a_1,a_2)\in \R\times \C$ we denote

 Moreover, whenever we write $\abs{z_1}$ for $z_1\in\T$ we mean the absolute value of the unique representant of $z_1$ in $[-\pi,\pi)$.
 In particular we will also use $\abs{a}_*$ for pairs $a\in\T\times\C$.